Amanda Mitchell, LCPC, BC-DMT

 Licensed Clinical Professional Counselor and Board Certified Dance/Movement Therapist

-I incorporate body-based self-awareness as well as observational and creative techniques that assist me in offering well-rounded support to others.
+Incorporating body-based self-awareness as well as observational and creative techniques assist me in offering well-rounded support to others.
 I have a passion for performance-as-therapy, knowing the experience of being witnessed and/or witnessing others’ truths can be uniquely healing.
 I completed a dual Master’s degree in Dance/Movement Therapy (DMT) and Counseling from Columbia College Chicago and began my clinical professional career working at non-profit agencies with trauma survivors, foster care, and military veterans before transitioning into private practice in 2014.

-I have a special interest in working with trauma survivors and have completed the 40-hour sexual assault training through the Illinois Coalition Against Sexual Assault, among other training on trauma-informed care.
+I have a special interest in working with trauma survivors.
+I have completed the 40-hour sexual assault training through the Illinois Coalition Against Sexual Assault, among other training on trauma-informed care.
 I have also completed the evidence-based Nurturing Parenting Program training in order to better serve families.
 I am a member of the American Dance Therapy Association and have presented my work to local and national audiences.
 I received the 2012 Alumni of The Year Award from Columbia College Chicago’s Department of Creative Art Therapies, for my work and contributions to the DMT field.

 Find out more about me, DMT, and my approach to therapy here.
+(Article by Amanda Mitchell

 April is Sexual Assault Awareness Month, and in my experience supporting persons impacted by sexual trauma, I have witnessed the pervasive impact it can have